Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images

 We provide an ablation study where we vary the input pixel neighborhood size extracted from the generated images for each texel.
 Results are shown in Table~\ref{tab:ablation-neighborhood} for neighborhoods $1 \times 1$ , $3 \times 3$ , $5 \times 5$, and $7 \times 7$.
 Best performance is achieved under the $3 \times 3$ neighborhood setting.

-Table \ref{tab:ablation-geodesics} provides another ablation where we examine whether using the geodesic distance as additional feature in the positional encodings of the pixels helps.
-We observe rather minor improvements in terms of the numerical scores.
+Table \ref{tab:ablation-geodesics} provides another ablation where we compare using absolute versus relative coordinates in the positional encodings of the Eq. \ref{eq:positional_encodings}, and also examine whether using geodesic distance as additional feature in the positional encodings helps.
+Relative coordinates enhance performance compared to absolute coordinates, as they provide a more effective encoding for processing the local interactions between neighboring points, regardless of their actual 3D locations.
+With repect to the use of geodesic distances, we observe rather minor improvements in terms of the numerical scores.
 We suspect that the small differences are due to the fact that the improvements happen only in small image regions for the shapes of our dataset, where the surface changes rapidly (e.g., folds, handles, high curvature regions), as shown in Figure \ref{fig:surfconsistency}.
 These small regions seem to have a relatively small effect on the established image quality metrics.